jupyterlite/jupyterlite/docs/howto/configure/advanced/offline.md

 The full Pyodide distribution can be pretty heavy (~180MB), but it's possible to self-host it.

-Use the `--pyodide` flag to specify the Pyodide distribution you would like to use:
+Use the `--pyodide` flag to specify the Pyodide distribution you would like to use.
+For
+example:

 ```bash
 jupyter lite build --pyodide https://github.com/pyodide/pyodide/releases/download/0.20.0/pyodide-build-0.20.0.tar.bz2